Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Introduction

-These modalities allow clinicians, physicians and surgeons to have a clear insight of the body organs non-invasively.
-CT scans, for instance, provide three different anatomical views for the organs from transversal, sagittal and coronal planes, giving medical personnel the ability to tackle the organ of interest from different views.
-Such modalities are utilized extensively by medical personnel for countless clinical applications, including organic cancer diagnosis, organ transplantation and surgical planning \cite{Wang2018}.
-All these procedures are applicable in the case of liver, where different types of cancerous cells exist such as HCC, cysts, metastases, etc. Additionally, such modalities are used for adaptive radiation therapy (ART), which is a radiation treatment plan that imposes modifications based on the patient functional changes during a course of radiation \cite{Liang2018}.
-In another clinical procedure, a pre-procedural CT or MRI scan can help in interventional endoscopy for pancreatic and biliary diseases as image-guidance can be supportive in intra-procedural navigation \cite{Gibson2018} to specific gastrointestinal (GI) positions as the endoscope’s field of view is small and lacks visual orientation cues \cite{Gibson2017}.
-Furthermore, tumor burden quantification, which measures the volume of all tumors within the liver \cite{Vivanti2017}, is important when discussing tumors' progression within the liver.
-Additionally, follow-up CT scan that segments the liver and the tumors is also of interest since diseases' progression can be documented for further analysis and treatment procedure planning.
-However, the norm currently in clinical routines is to manually or semi-automatically segment the liver from CT and MRI modalities.
-Even though, in some scenarios, these techniques can be more accurate than automatic ones \cite{Zheng2017}, the underlying issues of manual and semi-automatic techniques are represented by their subjectivity (i.e. dependency on the radiologists' experience), intra- and inter-radiologist variance, and time-consumption \cite{Hu2016}, especially for experts whose time is extremely valuable.
-Thus, comes the importance of using automatic methods with high segmentation performance.
+CT, MRI, and PET-CT allow clinicians, physicians, and surgeons to have a clearer insight into the body organs non-invasively.
+CT scans, for instance, provide three different anatomical views for the organs from transversal, sagittal and coronal planes, allowing medical personnel to tackle the organ of interest from different views.
+Such modalities are utilized extensively by medical personnel for countless clinical applications, including organic cancer diagnosis, organ transplantation, and surgical planning \cite{Wang2018}.
+All these procedures apply in the case of the liver, where different cancerous cells exist, such as HCC, cysts, metastases, etc. Additionally, such modalities are used for adaptive radiation therapy (ART), which is a radiation treatment plan that imposes modifications based on the patient's functional changes during a course of radiation \cite{Liang2018}.
+In another clinical procedure, a pre-procedural CT or MRI scan can help in interventional endoscopy for pancreatic and biliary diseases as image guidance can be supportive in intra-procedural navigation \cite{Gibson2018} to specific gastrointestinal (GI) positions as the endoscope’s field of view is small and lacks visual orientation cues \cite{Gibson2017}.
+Also, medical image registration can aid medical practitioners in observing the motion of intra-patient organs in the middle of procedures \cite{Heinrich2019}.
+Thus, it is evident how important these modalities are in increasing the quality of life and expectancy for numerous patients.